The Next Threat to Education: Congress’ Budget Reconciliation

 What’s at Stake: Healthcare In and Out of Schools

-Congress has proposed cuts to Medicaid, which provides healthcare coverage to more than 70 million people, including 40% of all children.
+Congress has proposed over $700 billion in cuts to Medicaid, which provides healthcare coverage to more than 70 million people, including 40% of all children—nearly 30 million children.

 Medicaid is also one of the largest funding streams for K-12 education in our country.
-Each year, Medicaid provides $7.5 billion dollars to schools for critical health services.
+Each year, Medicaid provides $7.5 billion dollars to schools for school-based health services.

 How will this impact students?